In Alabama, strict immigration law sows discord

-BIRMINGHAM, Alabama (Reuters) - Alabama tomato farmer Darryl Copeland looked out over his seedlings and fretted about this year’s harvest.
+BIRMINGHAM, Ala., May 30 (Reuters) - Alabama tomato farmer Darryl Copeland looked out over his seedlings and fretted about this year’s harvest.

 He was afraid his seasonal migrant workforce might not return for the summer picking season, opting to stay away rather than risk running afoul of Alabama’s stringent immigration law.
 The crew he awaits is picking the Florida harvest.